 What Is a Charge Card in Simple Terms?

-A charge card looks and works like a credit card; you can use it to make purchases with any company that accepts that brand of card (such as American Express, Mastercard or Visa).
-Like a credit card, you receive a bill for the purchases you’ve made, minus any payments or credits.
+Both charge cards and credit cards can be used to make purchases with any company that accepts that brand of card (such as American Express, Mastercard or Visa).
+And with both types of cards, you receive a bill for the purchases you’ve made, minus any payments or credits.

 Unlike a credit card, though, with a charge card you don’t have the option to pay off balances over months or years.
 Instead all purchases will be due and payable in a short period of time, whether that’s daily, weekly, monthly, or within two billing cycles.